• Home

 Sanders is making headlines for once again calling for billionaires to pay up.
 Last month, he and Rep. Ro Khanna introduced the Make Billionaires Pay Their Fair Share Act that would put a 5% tax on the estimated 938 billionaires in the country and raise an expected $4.4 trillion over a decade.
 A portion of the first year’s revenue will be redistributed in the form of $3,000 checks to anyone making less than $150,000 a year.

-The funds raised through the proposed tax would be enough to repeal the Medicaid cuts that threw 15 million Americans off coverage, fund universal childcare, guarantee teachers a $60,000 minimum salary, expand Medicare to cover dental, vision and hearing, and build 7 million affordable housing units.
+The funds raised through the proposed tax would be enough to repeal the Medicaid cuts that threw 15 million Americans off coverage; fund universal childcare; guarantee teachers a $60,000 minimum salary; expand Medicare to cover dental, vision, and hearing, and build 7 million affordable housing units.

 Sanders calls out billionaires

 “The American working class has been under savage attack for years,” he wrote in the op-ed.
-That’s due to the disparity between what the rich and those in the working class pay.
+That’s owing to the disparity between what the rich and those in the working class pay.
 Sanders name-dropped Elon Musk, saying his net worth of $805 billion is more wealth than the bottom 53% of American households put together.
 But according to Sanders, the richest man in the world pays an effective tax rate of just 3.3%, lower than the 8.4% paid by an average truck driver.

 Had the 5% billionaire tax been put into effect last year, Sanders noted that Musk—expected to become the world’s first trillionaire—would hardly notice the difference.
 “Let me tell you how insane the level of wealth inequality is in America today,” Sanders wrote.
 “Musk would have owed $42 billion more in taxes, leaving him with just $792 billion to survive.”

 The names didn’t stop there.
 Amazon founder Jeff Bezos paid less than 1% in taxes, when the average firefighter paid 8.7%, according to Sanders.
-Had the billionaire tax been enacted last year, Bezos would’ve paid $11 billion, leaving him with a paltry $207 billion.
+Had the billionaire tax been enacted last year, Bezos would have paid $11 billion, leaving him with a paltry $207 billion.
 Meta cofounder Mark Zuckerberg would have $209 billion left after paying $11 billion more with the tax enacted.

 Political support for the tax